6-things-must-to-do/backend/README.md

 - [ ] Update progress of current tasks (ex.
 Check the task complete)

 ### Record
-- [ ] Get login user's dashboard data
+- [x] Get login user's dashboard data
+- [x] Get login user's detail of dashboard record
 - [ ] Get other user's a week's amount of record by specific date and user email (only if the user has given permission)

 ## AWS DynamoDB Core Table